What Is Ontology and Does the Bible Teach It

 When God says through Ezekiel, “I will give you a new heart and put a new spirit within you” (Ezekiel 36:26), He is describing a change of being.
 That is ontology.

-When Paul prays, “May your whole body and soul and spirit be preserved blameless” (1 Thessalonians 5:23), he is describing the interstructure of human existence.
-That is ontology.
+When Paul prays, “May your whole body and soul and spirit be preserved blameless” (1 Thessalonians 5:23), he is not forcing a simple stacked anthropology.
+He is speaking comprehensively about the whole person in the fullness of human existence.
+That too is ontology.

 Divine-Human Union

-When Paul declares, “I have been crucified with Christ, and it is no longer I who live, but Christ lives in me” (Galatians 2:20), he is describing ontological union, where an old being has ceased and a new being has emerged.
+When Paul declares, “I have been crucified with Christ, and it is no longer I who live, but Christ lives in me” (Galatians 2:20), he is describing ontological union, where an old spirit-identity has ceased and a new life-source has been given.
 This is not a metaphor.
 It is a description of ontological reality.

 When Jesus says, “I and the Father are one” (John 10:30), He is describing ontological oneness, not shared intention but unity of being.

-When Paul writes, “Christ in you, the hope of glory” (Colossians 1:27), he is describing ontological indwelling, where God is present in the Messiah and, by that same reality of life, God is present within the believer.
+When Paul writes, “Christ in you, the hope of glory” (Colossians 1:27), he is describing ontological indwelling, where God was in the Messiah and, by that same order of life, the believer shares in that reality by union.

 From Genesis to Revelation, Scripture speaks the language of being.
 It reveals what a being is before it describes what a being does.